w3c-fedid/FedCM/consumers.md

 ![](static/mock7.svg)

-Nonetheless, while much of the client side code is under the (few) IDPs to control (e.g. we can replace redirects by other means), all of the server side code is under the (many) RPs to control, meaning that that is significantly harder to change (say, years).
+Nonetheless, while much of the client-side code is under the (few) IDPs to control (e.g. we can replace redirects by other means), all of the server-side code is under the (many) RPs to control, meaning that that is significantly harder to change (say, years).
 The cases where RPs implement federated identity without a dynamically loaded SDK will have a longer deployment window and will be discussed separately.

 Likewise, changing user behavior and norms is hard because of the number of people involved (say, billions).
 Unfamiliar login flows could result in users declining to use federated options, and instead opting for username/password credentials during RP account creation.
 To address that, this proposal aims to provide an experience that minimizes the divergence from existing federated identity user experience as much it possibly can (e.g. introducing new user decisions to be made).